Kirby's Dream Collection: Special Edition

 - The Japanese version does not use commas to separate thousands for points that are at least a thousand.
 This was an addition to the English version.

 - To separate the seconds and centiseconds for the timer, the Japanese version uses a colon (:) while the English version uses a dot (.).

 - One of the level names was changed in the English version of the game:

 |Apricot Apart (アプリコット アパート)||Apricot Atrium|

-- At the last screen of the credits, the text "The End" was changed from all caps in the Japanese version to just capitalizing the first letter of the words in the American version.
+- At the last screen of the credits, the text "The End" was changed from all caps in the Japanese version to just capitalizing the first letter of the words in the English version.

 Internal Project Name

 The game's internal project name is "Donut", as shown by many music files and the game's ".MAP" file.